Mrpongalfer/omnimesh/README.md

 ## 🏛️ Repository Structure

-This monorepo contains the complete OmniTide Compute Fabric ecosystem:
+This monorepo contains the complete OmniMesh Compute Fabric ecosystem:

 ### 🔧 BACKEND
 The BACKEND directory contains the core infrastructure components: